Hampshire High School (Illinois)

-Hampshire High School (Illinois) (commonly referred to as Hampshire or HHS) is a public high school for students in grades 9 through 12 located in Hampshire, Illinois.
-Hampshire High School serves students from Hampshire and surrounding areas, including Gilberts, Pingree Grove, Carpentersville, Elgin, and Sleepy Hollow.
+Hampshire High School (Illinois) (commonly referred to as Hampshire or HHS) is a public high school for students in grades 9 through 12 located in Hampshire, Illinois, United States.
+It serves students from Hampshire and surrounding areas, including Gilberts, Pingree Grove, Carpentersville, Elgin, and Sleepy Hollow.
 The school is located at the northern edge of Hampshire.

 Hampshire High School is part of Community Unit School District 300, or D300, and is the newest of three high schools serving the district.
 Feeder schools to Hampshire include Hampshire Middle School and Dundee Middle School.
 The school is a member of the Illinois High School Association, Fox Valley Conference.

-The school colors are purple and white and the mascot is a Whippur, which is typically depicted as a panther or a puma.
+The school colors are purple and white, and the mascot is a Whippur, which is typically depicted as a panther or a puma.
+The mascot was created by Hampshire students in the 1940s years before the building on State.
+St was built.
+The school knew they needed a name and a mascot.
+That’s when the iconic Whip-Pur mascot came about.

 History

 During the mid-19th century, nine one-room schoolhouses were built in Hampshire Township.
-These schools served all grade levels until 1838 when a high school and grade school was built at State Street and Mill Street in downtown.
+These schools served all grade levels until 1838, when a high school and grade school was built at State Street and Mill Street in downtown.

 After the school burned down in 1851, it was rebuilt in the same location.
 The nine one-room schoolhouses served as grade schools into the 20th century.

-In 1896 a square brick high school was constructed.
+In 1896, a square brick high school was constructed.
 Additions added to the capacity of the school and it remained Hampshire High School until a new building was constructed on South State Street.
 Stairs from the old high school can still be seen.

 All Hampshire schools joined Carpentersville-based District 300 in 1948.

-Planning for the combined Hampshire High School and Middle School began in 1950 and the school officially opened on Friday, September 5, 1952.
+Planning for the combined Hampshire High School and Middle School began in 1950.
+The school officially opened on Friday, September 5, 1952.
 That building was 32,098 sqft.
 It opened with 105 high school students, 46 boys and 59 girls, as well as 58 middle school students, 32 boys and 26 girls.
 The main sports gym was not finished until January 1953.
 1,000 people attended the first open house of the new gym.

-The first football field was added in 1964 when Ronald Ellett started the football program at Hampshire High School.
-In 1994 Coach Ron Ellett was inducted into the Illinois High School Coaches' Hall of Fame.
-During his tenure Coach, Ron Ellett guided the Whippurs to four conference titles, two State Championships and a State Runner-Up.
-Ron Ellett was also the High School baseball coach and lead the baseball team to their first District Championship in 1977.
+The first football field was added in 1964, when Ronald Ellett started the football program at Hampshire High School.
+In 1994, Ellett was inducted into the Illinois High School Coaches' Hall of Fame.
+During his tenure as coach, he guided the Whippurs to four conference titles, two State Championships and a State Runner-Up.
+Ellett was also the high school baseball coach, and led the baseball team to their first District Championship in 1977.

 In 2008 the newest Hampshire High School building was built on 103 acre of former Tamms family farmland.
 The old school building became the middle school exclusively.